awsdocs/amazon-efs-user-guide/doc_source/performance.md

 | 4096 | 200\.0 | 400 | 720  | 50\.0% |

 **Note**
-As previously mentioned, new file systems have an initial burst credit balance of 2\.1 TB\.
+As previously mentioned, new file systems have an initial burst credit balance of 2\.1 TiB\.
 With this starting balance, you can burst at 100 MB/s for 6\.12 hours without spending any credits that you're earning from your storage\.
 This starting formula is calculated as `2.1 x 1024 x (1024/100/3600)` to get 6\.116 hours, rounded up to 6\.12\.

 #### Managing Burst Credits<a name="managecredits"></a>